On the stabilization of a hyperbolic Stokes system under geometric control condition: Appendix

 \subsection{Acknowledgement}

-This work is a part of Phd thesis of the second author.
+This article is a part of PhD thesis of the second author.
 The authors would like to thank professor Gilles Lebeau, the advisor of the second author, for his encouragement and fruitful suggestions.